 Kuwait has a closed political system in which formal political parties are not recognized.
-Instead, informal political factions competing in the National Assembly elections divide largely into 2 groups: the ruling family's supporters and their critics, also called oppositionists (see p.
-12-13 of History and Myth).
-Supporters generally include women, Shi'a Muslims (see p.
-1-2 and 6 of Religion and Spirituality) organized into the National Islamic Alliance, and less-educated Kuwaitis often called

-"tribalists."
-Critics and oppositionists, whose political platforms and ideologies vary widely, include Sunni (see p.
-1-2 and 6 of Religion and Spirituality) Islamists, youth groups, and highly educated and secular elites usually referred to as
+Instead, informal political factions competing in the National Assembly elections divide largely into aroups: the rulina family's supporters and their critics, also called oppositionists (see Historv and Mvth).
+Supporters generally include women.
+Shi'a Muslims (see Religion and Spirituality) organized into National Islamic Alliance and less-educated Kuwaitis often called "tribalists."
+Critics and oppositionists, whose political platforms and ideologies vary widely, include Sunni (see Religion and Spirituality) Islamists, youth groups, and highly educated and secular elites usually referred to as "liberals".

-"liberals".

-Overall, the political arena is dominated by the large and influential royal family, the Al Sabah, which has ruled Kuwait since the 1750s (see p.
-3 of History and Myth).
+Overall, the political arena is dominated by the large and influential royal family, the Al Sabah, which has ruled Kuwait since the 1750s (see History and Myth).
 Members of the Al Sabah kin group occupy the majority of high-level government positions and consequently retain significant control over Kuwait's political environment.
 Conflict occasionally erupts between the 2 branches of the Al Sabah family, the Jaber and the Salem.
-Disputes often center on succession issues, as the office of Amir historically alternates between the 2 branches (see p.
-5 of History and Myth).
-Notably, this tradition was suspended in 2006 when Sheikh Sabah became Amir (see p.
-12 of History and Myth).
+Disputes often center on succession issues, as the office of Amir historically alternates between the 2 branches (see History and Myth).
+Notably, this tradition was suspended in 2006 when Sheikh Sabah became Amir (see History and Myth).
 Further, he also disregarded this tradition by appointing his half-brother as Crown Prince.

-Public and frequent disputes also arise between the Al Sabah family and the National Assembly, which the Amir frequently ends by dissolving the legislative body, the last time in 2023 (see p.
-13 of History and Mvth).
-Kuwaitis have voiced dissatisfaction with the recurring political deadlock. which has notably stalled economic reform (see p.
-3 of Fconomics and Resources).
+Public and frequent disputes also arise between the Al Sabah family and the National Assembly, which the Amir frequently ends by dissolving the legislative body, the last time in 2024.

+Kuwaitis have voiced dissatisfaction with the recurring political deadlock, which has notably stalled economic reform (see Economics and Resources).

-Limited reforms have
+Limited reforms have expanded political participation and

-expanded political participation and introduced some democratic elements into the political system over the last decades.
+introduced some democratic elements into the political system over the last decades.
 Since 1990, for example, the government has extended the right to vote to Kuwaitis who have been naturalized for at least 20 years and to the sons of naturalized Kuwaitis.
-Since 2005, women may compete and vote in National Assembly elections (see p.
-3 of Sex and Gender).
-In 2023, opposition politicians won 29 of the legislature's 50 seats and 37 lawmakers retain their seats with only one woman elected national sovereignty, it also participates in regional counterterrorism and humanitarian assistance/disaster relief efforts.
-Due to its small size, the KAF relies on the US, the GCC, and other international allies to defend against large external threats.
+Since 2005, women may compete and vote in National Assembly elections (see Sex and Gender).
+In 2024, opposition politicians won 29 of the legislature's 50 seats and 37 lawmakers retain their seats with two women elected.